woodpeck/postpass/README.md

 You want a local PostGIS database with some sort of OpenStreetMap data import.
-We assume that you will use [osm2pgsql](https://github.com/osm2pgsql-dev/osm2pgsql) to import your data, possible along the lines discussed in the [OSM Carto installation guide](https://github.com/gravitystorm/openstreetmap-carto/blob/master/INSTALL.md).
+We assume that you will use [osm2pgsql](https://github.com/osm2pgsql-dev/osm2pgsql) to import your data, possibly along the lines discussed in the [OSM Carto installation guide](https://github.com/gravitystorm/openstreetmap-carto/blob/master/INSTALL.md).
+(The instance on postpass.geofabrik.de uses a slightly different data schema, see [woodpeck/postpass-ops](https://github.com/woodpeck/postpass-ops) for details.)

 It is very much recommended to create a read-only user in your database, else you'll have random people on the Internet doing the "little bobby tables"